YifanBu/YifanBu.github.io/_posts/2020-02-23-postgresql.md

 UNION combines result sets of two or more SELECT statements into a single result set.

+The UNION operator is often used to combine data from similar tables that are not perfectly normalized.
+Those tables are often found in the reporting or data warehouse system.

 ```sql
 SELECT column_1, column_2
 FROM tbl_name_1